The Rocker (film): Personnel

+Promotion

-To promote the movie, the song "Promised Land", as performed by the fictional band Vesuvius, was released as free downloadable content for the video game Rock Band, which is shown being played in the movie.
+To promote the film, the song "Promised Land", as performed by the fictional band Vesuvius, was released as free downloadable content for the video game Rock Band, which is shown being played in the movie.

 A viral marketing effort for the film was begun on August 11, 2008, when Rainn Wilson posted a message to the MySpace blog of Jenna Fischer, his co-star from The Office.
 According to his message, he had "kidnapped the lovely Jenna, put her, bound, in the trunk of my Firebird and logged onto her MySpace to send out this bulletin....To free America's sweetheart...you must attend my new movie, 'The Rocker', which opens August 20th....As soon as the film grosses 18.7 Mil, she will be released and given a peach smoothie."
 In the end the film was not even close to grossing that much money.
 A subsequent blog entry pointed readers to freejennanow.com, where videos were posted and features such as a "Free Jenna Game" and countdown tickers could be found.

 'The Rocker: Live The Dream' was a competition to promote the film via MySpace and Kerrang! magazine in the UK.
 Over 1200 bands entered original songs at therockeruk for a chance to win a photo shoot and interview with Kerrang! magazine, a trip to the MySpace Black Curtain Screening in London, Gibson musical equipment and an assortment of 20th Century Fox merchandise.
 Ten bands went through to the final judging and Scottish band Alburn were chosen by Kerrang! editor Paul Brannigan, as the winner.
 Alburn dressed and posed as characters from the film in the Kerrang! photo shoot.
 Rainn Wilson recorded a video message for the winning band, which was played at the MySpace Black Curtain Screening.

 A Flash game titled The Rocker: TV Toss was also released.
 In the game, the player controls Fish (in 1st person view).
 The objective is to do damage to the hotel room by tossing TVs at various objects.
 The high score is calculated by means of the cost of objects damaged.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 41% based on 123 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 40% based on 121 reviews, with an average rating of 5.2/10.
 The site's critics consensus reads: "With a predictable and lightweight story, the earnest efforts of the cast are squandered by The Rocker's bland script."
 On Metacritic, the film has a weighted average score of 53 out of 100, based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.